 These vegan oat milk pancakes are the food hug you need no matter the occasion.
 The insanely easy, quick and FLUFFY recipe for these oat flour pancakes will leave all your sweet cravings fulfilled.
 With DOUBLE the amount of oat (they contain both oat MILK and oat FLOUR), they're your ultimate healthy treat.

-5 reasons why you need to make my oat milk pancakes ASAP
+5 reasons why to make these

 Never made pancakes with oat milk before?
 Here's why you totally should!